wichtounet/eddic/README.md

 ## Building ##

-To build the compiler, you need to install the [eddi-commons](http://github.com/wichtounet/eddi-commons/) library.

-Then, you juste have to use cmake to build the compiler :
+You juste have to use cmake to build the compiler :

     $ git clone git://github.com/wichtounet/eddic.git
     $ cd eddic